willhaslett/covid-19-growth/README.md

 [daily COVID-19 CSV files](https://github.com/CSSEGISandData/COVID-19) containing the data that are displayed on their
 [ArcGIS dashboard for COVID-19](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6).
-This repo aims to provide a sensible starting point and some useful functions for reporting/analysis/modeling using the JH COVID-19 data.
+This repo aims to provide:
+- A sensible starting point and some useful functions for covid19 reporting/analysis/modeling
+- Data structures for use outside of Pandas, e.g., app development

+ using the JH COVID-19 data.
 The latest JH CSV files are pulled from GitHub at runtime.

  ```